Porn star Stormy Daniels in NYC hush money trial alleges sexual encounter with Trump

 Trump was fined $1,000 Monday for again violating his gag order, which prevents him from posting about witnesses.
 The former president was fined for nine other gag order violations on April 30.

-The post Porn star Stormy Daniels in NYC hush money trial alleges sexual encounter with Trump appeared first on Kansas Reflector.
+The post Porn star Stormy Daniels in NYC hush money trial alleges sexual encounter with Trump appeared first on NC Newsline.